Bailout Stigma: Government Bailout and Stigma

-This type of equilibrium corresponds to the case of $\hat{\t}_g=\t_2$ in Lemma \ref{lem:char}, and is depicted in Figure \ref{fig:no-delay}.
-Importantly, the segment $[\hat\t_g, \t_2]$ of firms selling in $t=2$ in Lemma \ref{lem:char} (i.e., delayed selling) is missing in this equilibrium.
-Consequently, a bailout triggers an immediate increase in trade volume in $t=1$, but, as we will argue, its effect will be short-lived.
+This type of equilibrium corresponds to the case where $\hat{\t}_g=\t_2$ in Lemma \ref{lem:char}, and is depicted in Figure \ref{fig:no-delay}.
+Importantly, the segment $[\hat\t_g, \t_2]$ of firms selling in $t=2$ in Lemma \ref{lem:char} (i.e., delayed selling) is of measure zero in this equilibrium.
+Consequently, a bailout triggers an immediate increase in trade volume in $t=1$, but, as we will argue, this effect is short-lived.